lostjeffle/d7y.io/docs/concepts/terminology/cdn.md

 ## Features {#features}

+- Back to the source to download resources, as a seed peer.
 - Caches data downloaded from the source
 - Provides breakpoint continuation capability
 - Supports multiple storage modes